hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-confirmation-dialog.md

 ## Native Confirmation

 For the Native confirmation, we're gonna need to extend our Kotlin JSBridge a little bit.
-Whenever a confirmation is triggered by the webapp, and we're in a Turbo Native client, we're gonna register a listener for the Native confirmation result, then send a message to the bridge and ask it to show a native `AlertDialog`.
+Whenever a confirmation is triggered by the webapp, and we're in a Hotwire Native client, we're gonna register a listener for the Native confirmation result, then send a message to the bridge and ask it to show a native `AlertDialog`.
 When the user chooses an option, we're going to send the result back to the web app via a custom event.

 Let's start with the web side, since it's simpler.
 Change the `resources/js/helpers/confirmation.js` file to look like the following: